Border guard: Germany

-In Germany, the Federal Police, a civilian agency subordinated to the Ministry of Interior, is - besides other duties - responsible for border control tasks.
+In Germany, the Federal Police (Bundespolizei), a civilian agency subordinated to the Federal Ministry of the Interior, is - besides other duties - responsible for border control tasks.
 Until 2005, the Federal Police was called Federal Border Guard, and originally was a paramilitary organisation having mandatory service in the 1970s, but had its military rank structure changed into a civilian one in the 1970s and lost its wartime combatant status in the 1990s.

 State Border Guard

 The German state of Bavaria reestablished its State Border Police in the aftermath of the European migrant crisis in 2018 again, after it was merged into the Bavarian State Police in 1998 because of the Schengen Agreement.

 Ghana

 In October 1964, the Border Guard Unit was formed as a police unit led by an assistant commissioner of police.
 The BGU acted as customs agents examining passengers and baggage aboard ships and aircraft.
 It forms part of the Ghana Revenue Authority.
 The primary operation of BGU is the detection and apprehension of illegal aliens as well as smugglers of aliens at or near the land borders.